18F/tock/docs/deploy.md

 ```

 <!--
+Please ignore the following as it won't be rendered.
+This is a placeholder for
+me to review after this lands on `master`.

 If a breaking database migration needs to be done, things get a little trickier because
 the database service is actually shared between the two production apps.
 If the migration
 breaks the current version of Tock, we'll need to have a (hopefully short) amount of downtime.